markxue6/UCSD-CSE230-Project/README.md

 * In single player mode, different difficulties can be set by user.
 * The size of the board can be set by user.
 * The number of consecuitive chess to win can be set by user.
+* If the chesses are full of the board and there are no four consecutive chesses, then there is a tie game result.

 If it is possible, we will extend our game to a networked two-player game.
 Two players can play the game on different computers.
 In all, our project will focus on a chess game.
 When implementing the game, if we find the above rules are too simple for four people, we will try to make it more complex.